Making full use of your events calendar

 Click on the month to jump 3 months.
 Click on the date to move 1 year forward, click again to move back 1 year.

-In the Manage Control File there is a box called Include these dates in event tables, select or deselect the field uk holidays if you wish them to be included or not included in your events calendar.
-(The holidays mentioned are: Christmas Day, Boxing Day, New Year's Day, Good Friday, Easter Monday and the bank holidays - May, Spring and summer).
+In the Manage Control File there is a box called Include these dates in event tables, select uk holidays if you wish them to be included or deselect the field if you don't want to include them.
+The UK holidays mentioned are: Christmas Day, Boxing Day, New Year's Day, Good Friday, Easter Monday and the bank holidays - May, Spring and summer.
+There is a second tick box for notable dates, such as Mother's Day, again tick or untick as required.